m417z/ntdoc/descriptions/rtldospathnametontpathname_u.md

-The `RtlDosPathNameToNtPathName_U` routine converts a DOS path name to an NT path name by prepending the appropriate prefix based on the path type.
+The `RtlDosPathNameToNtPathName_U` function converts a DOS path name to an NT path name by prepending the appropriate prefix based on the path type.

 * NT prefix: `\??\` (for example, `C:\Users\Sample` to `\??\C:\Users\Sample`)
 * UNC prefix: `\??\UNC\` (for example, `\\server\share\path` to `\??\UNC\server\share\path`)